 The best time to water is when its soil has become dry 2″ to 3″ inches down to the touch.

-Be sure to drain off any excess water to prevent root rot.
+Be sure there are adequate drainage holes to drain off any excess water to prevent root rot.

-Feed the plant monthly with a 1/2 strength diluted liquid fertilizer, following any instructions on the package.
+Feed the Ficus Elastica Ruby monthly with a 1/2-strength diluted liquid fertilizer for added nutrients, following any instructions on the package.

 Reduce watering during the winter months.

-Your ruby rubber plant will be happy in most soils as long as they are well-drained and slightly acidic.
+Your ruby rubber plant will be happy in most soils if they are well-drained and slightly acidic.

 A popular choice for commercial potting soil is a cactus or succulent mix.